TheGreatMarksman/greek-new-testament-with-parsing/README.md

 ## Getting Started

+1. Clone this repository
-1. Clone the repositories and download the files in Data Sources
+2. Clone the repositories and download the files in the Data Sources section above
-2. Place the folders and files in  `external_sources`.
+3. Place the folders and files in  `external_sources`.
-3. Run `main/ParseNewTestament.py`
+4. Run `main/ParseNewTestament.py`